I am sure you’ve never been out in public with young children and been embarrassed by their behavior. Never, not you. Not your kids. But just…

 Will Patient, Kind, Self-Controlled Responses Work?

-With a patient, kind, and self-controlled demeanor you simply make sure your child understands what they did wrong, you express appropriate disapproval, and then carry out whatever consequence corresponds with the offense.
+With a patient, kind, and self-controlled demeanor, simply help your child understand how their behavior was wrong.
+Express appropriate disapproval, and carry out whatever consequence corresponds with the offense.

 No yelling needed.
-No threatening, counting to 3, facial expressions communicating annoyance, mean comments, frustrated breaths (you know that irritated“uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.
+No threatening, no counting to 3, no annoyed facial expressions, no mean comments, or frustrated breaths (you know that irritated “uggghhhhh” noise we make), or any other sign of snappy, impatient irritation needed.

 When we train our children in this way, they not only learn to correct their wrong behavior — They learn what it looks like to be patient, kind, and self-controlled from their moms who are filled with the fruit of the Spirit!